How to Configure DHCP Relay Agent on Cisco Routers

 Configuring DHCP clients

-To configure the device as a DHCP client, we need to select the DHCP option in its IP configuration.
-To do this, click the device and click Desktop and click the IP Configuration and select the DHCP option.
+To configure a device as a DHCP client, select the DHCP option in its IP configuration.
+For example, select PC, then Desktop, then IP Configuration, and choose the DHCP option.

-Set all PCs as DHCP clients by following the steps described above.
+Configure all PCs as DHCP clients by following the steps outlined above.

 Configuring DHCP relay agents

-We configure a DHCP relay agent only on the interface that is directly connected to a local subnet.
-In this network, four interfaces are directly connected to the local subnets.
-These interfaces are the following.
+Configure the DHCP relay agent only on interfaces connected to local subnets.
+In this network, four interfaces are directly connected to local subnets, as listed below.

 Router1 Fa0/0 10.0.0.0/8